Find a Licensed Electrician Near You

 Do I need a licensed electrician?

-Yes — all provinces require electrical work to be done by a licensed electrician.
-In Ontario, the Electrical Safety Authority (ESA) must inspect most electrical work.
+Yes β virtually all jurisdictions require electrical work to be done by a licensed electrician, and most require it to be inspected.
 Unlicensed work can void insurance and is a serious fire risk.

 What counts as an electrical emergency?